davidrata/week10/README.md

 <img width="658" alt="1" src="https://github.com/user-attachments/assets/d8fd78fa-553e-46e8-b84a-bca5bfdc5f67" />

-This map shows the area where the data was taken by Sentinel 2 And 3
+This map shows the area where the data was taken by Sentinel 2 And 3 Satellites

 The specific datasets used are: